Kiwi Magic: Enter: New Zealand

 With Alan Bond's Royal Perth Yacht Club victory in 1983, and the arrival of the America's Cup in Australia, a sailing event that had been prohibitively far away and expensive suddenly was delivered to the near doorstep of New Zealand.
 Realising this presented an opportunity to become involved, a Belgian businessman named Marcel Falcher surprised one and all in 1984 by entering New Zealand as represented by the Royal New Zealand Yacht Squadron as a challenger for the America's Cup.
 Soon thereafter Falcher was forced to leave New Zealand while being investigated by the New South Wales government on counts of fraud.
 The pieces of the challenge effort were picked up by businessman and financier Michael Fay, merchant banker and co-owner of Fay-Richwhite.

-Combining experienced sailors under the leadership of Brad Butterworth with talented young match racer Chris Dickson, a team was assembled to compete in the 1985 12-Metre World Championships.
+Combining experienced sailors under the leadership of Brad Butterworth with talented young match racer Chris Dickson, a team was assembled to compete in the 1985 12 Metre World Championships.
 The team made use of former US 12 Metre Enterprise (now registered as KZ 1).
 The exercise was intended to train up the crew for a future challenge at the Cup.
-During this time, planning and construction of the world's first fibreglass 12 Metre, New Zealand (KZ 3) was being constructed by Bruce Farr and would be the first in a series of fiberglass 12 Metre yachts, all named New Zealand and constructed with a view to the 1986 12-Metre World Championships and subsequent America's Cup.
+During this time, planning and construction of the world's first fibreglass 12 Metre, New Zealand (KZ 3) was being constructed by Bruce Farr and would be the first in a series of fiberglass 12 Metre yachts, all named New Zealand and constructed with a view to the 1986 12 Metre World Championship and subsequent America's Cup.
 KZ 5 was completed shortly after KZ 3 and was shipped straight to Fremantle.

-1986 12-Metre World Championships
+1986 12 Metre World Championship

 The 1986 12 Metre Championships were staged off Fremantle as a precursor to the America's Cup event to be held a year later.
 KZ 7's sister boats KZ 3 and KZ 5 competed, with KZ 5 finishing runner-up behind the Bond Syndicate's Australia III, which was the comfortable winner.
 The boat finished ahead of the New York Yacht Club entry America II, a considerable achievement that made the sailing community stand-up and take notice that the New Zealand challenge was serious.

 Information gained from KZ 3 and KZ 5 went into the planning of KZ 7.
 All three were designed by Farr Yacht Design, and comprised the first successful efforts of Bruce Farr in America's Cup Racing.

 The New GRP 12 Metres

-While the 12-Metre Championships were going on, KZ 7 was being constructed at the Auckland boatyard of McMullen & Wing.
+While the 12 Metre Championships were going on, KZ 7 was being constructed at the Auckland boatyard of McMullen & Wing.
 Michael Fay instructed the signwriter to add, "Kiwi Magic" as the final touch to the stern of the boat.
 She then was shipped to Fremantle for sea testing alongside KZ 5, while KZ 3 was retired from competition.
 The selection of skipper was down to the two men that helmed KZ 3 and KZ 5 during the 1986 12 Metre World Championships, Graeme Woodroffe and Chris Dickson.
 Eventually it was announced that Chris Dickson was selected to skipper team New Zealand.